Neuroanatomy lab knowledge checks

 Lobes of the cerebrum

-Check your base knowledge of the functions of the cerebrum.
+Check your base knowledge of the functions of the cerebrum by filling in the blank cells.
 (Tap the right arrow for answers)

 Sulci/fissures of the cerebrum

-(Tap to open; use your Apple Pencil to draw.)
+Name the major sulcus on the medial surface separating the lobes.
+(Tap to open; use your Apple Pencil to draw)

 Identify the major sulci and gyri.
 The sulci are indicated by the dashed line, and major gyri/regions are indicated by the solid lines.